monkalynn813/children_ability_assessment_sys/README.md

 ## Engineering Journal
 #### Jingyan Ling

+## 10/21 - 10/25/2019

+- Is the filter necessary
+- Test two torque sensors and feedback interface
+- Test zeroing function

 ## 10/18/2019

 - Issue reported:
   - There is a large lag for data networking when putting the game in the loop
+    - Based on observation and trials:
+      - Total lag = lag from filter + lag from data networking

 - Have tested single thread, with raw data instead of filtered data.
 The response was quick enough